ballerina-attic/module-amazonec2/amazonec2/Module.md

 ### Obtaining temporary security credentials using IAM roles

 Temporary credentials are primarily used with IAM roles.
 You can request temporary credentials that have a more restricted set of permissions than your standard IAM user.
 A benefit of temporary credentials is that they expire automatically after a set period of time.
 You have control over the duration that the credentials are valid.
 Temporary security credentials work similarly to the long term access key credentials that your IAM users can use.
-An application on the instance retrieves the security credentials provided by the role from the instance metadata item` iam/security-credentials/role-name`.
+An application on the instance retrieves the security credentials provided by the instance metadata item` iam/security-credentials/role-name` of the role.
 The application is granted the permissions for the actions and resources that you have defined for the role through the security credentials associated with the role.
 These security credentials are temporary and are rotated automatically.

 1. Launch an EC2 Instance.
 For instructions, go to the [EC2 documentation] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
 2. Get the SSH key (.pem file) that is provided by Amazon when you launch the instance.
 3. Connect your instance using an SSH client.
-For instructions go to, [AWS Documentation] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html#AccessingInstancesLinuxSSHClient).
+For instructions, go to [AWS Documentation] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html#AccessingInstancesLinuxSSHClient).
-4. Retrieve the security Credentials from your Instance metadata.
+4. Retrieve the security credentials from the metadata of your instance.
 For example, the following command retrieves the security credentials for an IAM role named "ec2access".
     ```
     curl http://169.254.169.254/latest/meta-data/iam/security-credentials/ec2access
     ```